alpine9000/amiga_examples/tools/imagecon/README.md

 -------
 **--input** i&ltnput1.png,input2.png...>

 Specify the file(s) to be processed.
 Multiple files are coma separated.
-If bitplane output is directed, the bitplane data is appended vertically filling any empty portions with color index zero.
+If bitplane output is directed, the bitplane data is stacked vertically.
+For images that need right padding, each line is right padded with the pixel in coloumn zero of that line.

 **--output** &lt;output prefix>